 Take it with a pinch of salt

-The point is that you never know what another person’s situation really is, both in life and in business.
+The point is that you never know what another person’s situation really is.
+That applies both in life and in business.
 Often you only know what you think you know, or what you want to see.
 Almost everything looks like a success story when it’s presented in a single frame, in a single snapshot.

 A single beautiful moment doesn’t necessarily translate to a beautiful day.
 In fact, a single beautiful moment may be all we have in a whole week, or even a whole month in business.